UBC-CIC/call-center-historical-audio-processing/backend/transcript-indexer/README.md

 ## State Machine Architecture
 ![alt text](../../images/state-machine.png)
 This workflow is designed to integrate with the frontend architecture; invocations of the state machine workflow are tied to changes in the Amplify API, specifically the , which contains metadata for the audio file that was uploaded to Amplify storage.
 The lambda that has the DynamoDB table created in the frontend assigned to it as a trigger will start the invocation of the state machine.
-Note that the supported audio file types are: .wav, .mp3, .mp4, and .flac. \
+Note that the supported audio file types are: .wav, .mp3, .mp4, and .flac.
-In the 'Start Transcribe' stage, a transcription job for the uploaded audio file will be started with PII redaction enabled and its status will be checked and waited until it finishes.
-The resulting transcript is available via URI instead of being written to an S3 bucket.
-In the 'Process Transcription' stage, the transcript will try to be chunked up according to speaker, and will undergo entity and key phrase extraction.
-Finally, the transcript, phrases and other metadata will be indexed into the ES cluster.
+* In the 'Start Transcribe' step, a transcription job for the uploaded audio file will be started with PII redaction enabled.
+* The status of the job will be checked and waited in the 'Check Transcribe Status' step and wait loop until the job terminates.
+* The resulting transcript is available via URI instead of being written to an S3 bucket.
+In the 'Process Transcription' step, the transcript will try to be chunked up according to speaker, and will undergo entity and key phrase extraction.
+* Finally, the transcript, phrases and other metadata will be indexed into the ES cluster in the 'Upload To Elasticsearch' step.

 ## Further Recommendations

-This is a proof of concept for Ecomm 911 done by the UBC CIC.
+This is a proof of concept for E-Comm 911 done by the UBC CIC.
 Some suggestions would be that metadata fields of Elasticsearch documents can be updated or enhanced, and the state machine (and subsequently the frontend) may be updated to handle batches of audio files for better scalability.
 Custom vocabularies containing jargon/buzzwords can be created to help enforce accuracy of AWS Transcribe transcription jobs, but will require more inputs from the frontend and an additional wait loop, depending if a custom vocabulary is to be created for every job.

 ## Credits